Hadamard/Hadamard-Hquer/README.md

 The above-mentioned vulnerability of signing is addressed by Hadamard-Ħ and has been used to design an unbreakable quantum-resistant protocol for the signer.

-* Quantum-Secure Key Establishment: Employ Quantum Key Distribution (QKD) between the communicating parties to establish a quantum-secure key.
-QKD utilizes quantum mechanical principles to create secure keys between sender and receiver, ensuring resistance against potential eavesdropping or manipulation by adversaries.
+* Quantum-Secure Key Generation: The involved parties, such as an Ethereum transaction sender and a node in the Ethereum network, utilize Quantum Key Distribution (QKD) to generate a quantum-secure key.
+By leveraging principles of quantum mechanics, a key is generated that cannot be compromised even by a potential quantum computer.
+This key is securely exchanged between the parties, establishing a basis for a secure communication channel.

-* Key Exchange and Authentication: Utilize the quantum-secure key for authentication and signing purposes.
-Following the establishment of the quantum-secure key, it is used to encrypt messages, preserving confidentiality and restricting access solely to the intended recipient.
+* Key Exchange and Authentication: The generated quantum-secure key is used to sign transactions and authenticate the identities of the involved parties.
+Before a transaction is sent, it is encrypted with the jointly generated key to ensure its confidentiality and to ensure that it can only be read by the authorized parties.

-* Signing of Encrypted Messages: Upon encryption of the message using the quantum-secure key, the sender employs their private key to sign the encrypted message.
-However, as the message is already encrypted, it remains decipherable solely by the intended recipient, ensuring confidentiality and integrity during transmission.
+* Signing the Encrypted Transaction: After encryption, the sender signs the transaction with their private key, similar to conventional signature methods.
+However, since the transaction is already encrypted, it can only be decrypted and read by the intended recipient.

-* Decryption and Verification: The recipient decrypts the received message using the established quantum-secure key and subsequently verifies the signature to ascertain the authenticity of the message and its origin.
+* Decryption and Verification: The recipient decrypts the received transaction using the jointly generated quantum-secure key, and then verifies the signature to ensure that the transaction is authentic and indeed originates from the specified sender.